Create the VPC Network with subnet

 Create health checks and instance groups to enable automatic failure recovery.

 Create routing rules to distribute traffic from guest VMs to NAT gateways.

 Tag instances for no-IP.

 Review a sample Debian config.

-In instances where multiple routes have the same priority, Google Cloud uses ECMP routing to distribute traffic.
+In instances where multiple routes have the same priority, GCP uses ECMP routing to distribute traffic.
 For this lab you'll create several NAT gateways to receive parts of the traffic through ECMP.
 The NAT gateways then forward the traffic to external hosts with their public IP addresses.

 The following diagram shows this configuration:

 For higher resiliency, you place each gateway in a separate managed instance group with a single instance and attach a simple health check to ensure they'll automatically restart if they fail.
 The gateways are in separate instance groups so they'll have a static external IP attached to the instance template.
 In this lab you'll provision three